What Does a Human Resources Manager, Generalist, or Director Do?

 - Employee Relations

-When you ask the question, what does the HR manager, generalist or director do, as you can see, the answer is—a lot.
+When you ask the question, what does the HR manager, generalist, or director do, as you can see, the answer is—a lot.
 The role bears responsibility for all of the processes and systems related to people in an organization.
+They must also consider nonfeasance, “the omission of some act that ought to have been performed.”

-The role must support the work of managers who supervise and lead the work of these people.
+The role must support the work of managers who supervise and lead the work of the organization's people.
 The HR staff leads efforts for organization development.
 They are seriously involved in defining and developing an organizational culture that enables the organization to succeed in its service to customers.